tytydraco/yessleep/out/At_the_edge_of_Society_we_notice_distant_eyes_Part_Five.md

 “No. She’ll outpace me.
 Call-”

 “Congratulations!
 Tonight, you’re our lucky caller!”
 A crackled, staticky voice came out of the radio, like if you gave radio waves a particular kind of coherence.
 “Now, same rules as always.
-If you can’t answer a few questions correctly, we’ll give you a helping hand if you need one, a special prize if you don’t.”
+If you can answer a few questions correctly, we’ll give you a helping hand if you need one, a special prize if you don’t.”

 I almost say something, but just purse my lips instead.
 I hear Lupe get up.
 Hear her footsteps trail away.
 She doesn’t go through the door, though, out into the field.